 According to Mar Vista Animal Medical Center, dogs typically encounter snakes while playing or working in the snake’s natural habitat: “Most bites to dogs occur on the face or extremities.
 The rattlesnake bite is generally ‘hemotoxic,’ which means that it exerts its toxin by disrupting the integrity of the blood vessels.”

-What Should I Do When My Dog is Bitten?
+What Should I Do If My Dog Is Bitten by a Snake?

 What are the Symptoms of a Snake Bite?